Mediatek-Cloud/MCS/faq/README.md

 **9. What browser does the MCS support?**

-We strongly recommand you to use the Chrome to browse the MCS site.
+We strongly recommand you to use the Chrome, Safari, and Firefox to browse the MCS site.